House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 Even with the best paint, poor application ruins results.
 Professional techniques include:

 • Cutting in: Paint edges and corners with a brush before rolling the main area.
+This prevents roller marks from overlapping onto trim.
+Use a high-quality angled sash brush and load it with paint about halfway up the bristles.

 • Maintain a wet edge: Work from wet paint into dry to avoid lap marks.
+This means painting an entire wall section without stopping, or if you must pause, feather the edge.
+For large walls, use a roller extension and work systematically.

 💡